Nutrition and Oral Health for Seniors

 ~American Dental Association (1)

-As a dietitian, I am very passionate about nutrition, good oral health care, and dental for seniors.
+As a dietitian, I am very passionate about nutrition and oral health for seniors.
 The mouth is not only the window into the health of your body, it is also the first route of nutrition.
-If you have oral or dental health issues and cannot eat the nutritious foods your body needs, we have a problem.
+If you have oral health issues and cannot eat the nutritious foods your body needs, we have a problem.

 Taking care of oral health is more important than just preventing pain or bad breath.
 In older adults, it can be the difference between life and death.
 Sounds like I’m being dramatic?
 Keep reading… and don’t forget to brush and floss today. 😉